zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 Thus, based on Spencer's great work, it's time for developers to refactor their own wheels.

-* 1.3 Workd Flow:
+* 1.3 Work Flow:

-Here is the workflow of this workflow, inspired by [Spencer Carli](https://medium.com/@spencer_carli), and integrated with the existing project.
+Here is the workflow, inspired by [Spencer Carli](https://medium.com/@spencer_carli).

-Spencer didn't provide the database CRUD details, because the database and web social login options may vary.
-And he used the default `LoginButton` component provided by Facebook SDK, we need to create our own custom social login components.
+Spencer didn't provide the database CRUD details, because the database and web social login solutions may vary.
+And he used the default `LoginButton` component provided by Facebook SDK, so we need to create our own custom social login components.

 > Legend: